ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ### Homing

-There are 4 homing modes on the McLenan set via the home macro.
+There are 4 homing modes on the McLennan set via the home macro.
 The choice of mode depends on the motor, all but 0 are controlled by some SNL.
 Modes are:

 * 0: Send a home signal to the controller.
 * 1: Do a reverse constant velocity move until limit switch is hit, but do not zero the motor (this is deprecated)